 Library staff will make sure that the Library Code of Conduct is followed at all times and be vigilant about any illegal use of the Library resources and services by any patron.
 Patrons who violate the Library Policy will be asked to exit the Library immediately and/or reported to higher authorities.

-4. Who Shou ald Read This Policy

-Students

-Faculty

-Staff

-5. History

 Updated: 04/20/2020

-DISTANCE EDUCATION DEPARTMENT
+DISTANCE EDUCATION POLICIES

 Policy Title: Student Identification Verification and Proctored Exam Policy

 Policy Number: DED.1000.1

 Policy Owner: Distance Education Coordinator